reiver/go-image800x418/README.md

 ## Examples

-Here is an example **img800x418ional-type** that can hold a string:
+Here is an example of creating an 800×418 image using package **img800x418**.
+In this particular example a paletted image is created.

 ```golang
 import "github.com/reiver/go-img800x418"